 Huawei Watch 2

-If an all-rounder like the LG Watch Sport tickles your fancy, but you're little afraid of battery life, then the Huawei Watch 2 is your best bet.
+Another Wear smartwatch with that LTE support is the Huawei Watch 2.
 In our review, we found battery life on the Watch 2 to be among the best in the Wear world.

 There's also a neat Watch Mode that'll extend battery life even further should you need it.
 And of course, you have all the connectivity you need: NFC and GPS are fully on board and ready to go.
 One problem: the LTE version is not available in the US.